aiformedresearch/NeuroBooster/README.md

 ### Running with Docker

 1. **Prepare Your Data**:
     Ensure your imaging and tabular data are in the correct paths of your host machine.
-As explained in the paper [...] if you want to pretrain the model with MedBooster, then the tabular data must contain the features that are desired to be regressed (e.g., cortical thickness and fractal dimension).
+As explained in the paper [...] if you want to pretrain the model with NeuroBooster, then the tabular data must contain the features that are desired to be regressed (e.g., cortical thickness and fractal dimension, extracted with tools like [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) or/and [fractalbrain](https://github.com/chiaramarzi/fractalbrain-toolkit)).

 2. **Run the Docker Container**:
     ```bash